joelbygger/cmake_proj/cmake_proj.md

 ## Clang format

 Code formatting.
-A configuration file is available in project root [.clang-format](.clang-format).
+A build target is created that format all files: `clang_format` A configuration file is available in project root [.clang-format](.clang-format).
 For more info see [external/clang_format.cmake](external/clang_format.cmake) (in lack of imagination uses CMake glob feature, as a result CMake must be reconfigured when new source files are added).

 # Testing